Randomization Inference of Heterogeneous Treatment Effects under Network Interference: Empirical Application

 \section{Empirical Application}

-In this section, we use a subset of the experimental data from \cite{cai2015social} to demonstrate the usage of our proposed testing procedures.
-The experiment was implemented to help determine whether farmers' understanding of a weather insurance policy affects purchasing decision.
-The authors examine the impact of two types of information sessions on insurance adoption among 4902 households in 173 small rice-producing villages (47 administrative villages) in 3 regions in the Jiangxi province in China.
-They show that the type of information session has direct effects on participants' adoption and significant effects on the adoption decision of participants' friends.
+In this section, we illustrate the application of the proposed testing procedures using real data from the field experiment conducted by \citet{cai2015social}.
+The study was designed to assess whether farmers’ understanding of a weather insurance policy influences their decision to purchase the product.
+Specifically, the authors evaluate the effects of two types of information sessions on insurance adoption among 4,902 households residing in 173 small rice-producing villages---nested within 47 administrative villages---across three regions in Jiangxi Province, China.
+Their findings indicate that the format of the information session not only has a direct impact on participants’ adoption behavior but also exerts significant peer effects on the adoption decisions of their named friends.